tristankleyn/which.dolphin/delphinID/README.md

 <p align="center">
    <img width="545" alt="image" src="https://github.com/user-attachments/assets/719973a2-1e02-4b2b-8803-1c10dccea0a9" />
    <br>
-   <em>Figure 1: PAMGuard display showing bearings, waveforms, and spectra of click detections in passive acoustic data. .</em>
+   <em>Figure 1: PAMGuard display showing bearings, waveforms, and spectra of click detections in passive acoustic data ([pamguard.org](https://www.pamguard.org/tutorials/getstarted.html)). .</em>
 </p>

 6. Generate detection frame examples from whistle and click detections. [compiledata_main.R](https://github.com/tristankleyn/which.dolphin/blob/main/delphinID/compiledata_main.R) and its functions [compiledata_functions.R](https://github.com/tristankleyn/which.dolphin/blob/main/delphinID/compiledata_functions.R) can be used to generate detection frames for detections made in PAMGuard.
-Otherwise, any other workflow can be used to calculate average frequency spectra for any given duration of time frame, so long as the output array is 1-dimensional so that it can be passed through 1D convolutional layer in the models.

-7. Save click detection frames as 'clickspectra.csv' and whistle detection frames as 'whistlespectra.csv' in the folder ./delphinID/data folder of this repository.
-This is done automatically if using PAMGuard and the R scripts provided to compile data; otherwise .csv file columns should follow exactly the format of the example .csv files found in ./delphinID/data.
+Other software or custom methods can alternatively be used to generate detection frames.
+All detection frames to should be saved into .csv files within ./delphinID/data - this is done automatically when using the scripts provided.

-8. Use [classify_main.py](https://github.com/tristankleyn/which.dolphin/blob/main/delphinID/classify_main.py) and its functions [classify_functions.py](https://github.com/tristankleyn/which.dolphin/blob/main/delphinID/compiledata_functions.R) to train and test delphinID classifier models.
+8. Train and evaluate classifier models using [classify_main.py](https://github.com/tristankleyn/which.dolphin/blob/main/delphinID/classify_main.py) and its functions [classify_functions.py](https://github.com/tristankleyn/which.dolphin/blob/main/delphinID/compiledata_functions.R).
 All examples in each unique encounter will form a separate testing set for evaluating a new classifier trained on all other encounters in the dataset, while models and results are exported to ./delphinID/data.
 Users can adjust the model hyperparameters in the "classify_main.py" script, which are described in the table below, to achieve optimal results.

 | Parameter | Default | Description | Tip |
 |-----------------|-----------------|-----------------|-----------------|